 A conceptual framework for understanding the five predetermined soil functions, based on literature, expert knowledge and data mining on existing datasets.
-Experimental efforts to fill apparent gaps will be considered.
+Experimental efforts to fill apparent gaps are considered.

 A statistical and mathematical framework for quantifying these soil functions, ultimately delivering sets of nested ‘proxy-indicator systems’ for these functions on different spatial (and temporal) scales.